 Is Organic Peace Silk vegan, vegan-friendly or cruelty-free?

-Nonetheless, at Ethical Kind, we say Organic Peace Silk is cruelty-free, eco-friendly and ethical.
-As by wiki definition, veganism is the practice of abstaining from the use of animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.
+At Ethical Kind, we refer to Organic Peace Silk as cruelty-free, eco-friendly and ethical.
+As by the wiki definition, veganism is the practice of abstaining from animal products, particularly in diet, and an associated philosophy that rejects the commodity status of animals.

 However, just with many beliefs, practices and philosophies, the form all varies significantly between individuals.
-As much as we love this fine fabric, in the age of conscious fashion, we feel it's essential to understand the production practices behind the choices we make:
+As much as we love this delicate fabric, in the age of conscious fashion, we feel it's essential to understand the production practices behind the choices we make:

-At Ethical Kind, the Organic Peace Silk is primarily Tussar silk extracted from silkworms living in the wild that feed on leaves of organic Asan trees.
+Silk is made by spinning and weaving the strong fibres from the chrysalis of silkworms.
+Organic Peace Silk is primarily Tussar silk extracted from silkworms living in the wild that feed on leaves of organic Asan trees.
 The cocoons are only collected after the silkworm completed its metamorphosis into a butterfly.
-These are essential species, like bees in preserving biodiversity.
-To protect these silkworms, the silk farmers patrol the farm area to warn off predators like snakes and spiders, and mosquito nets protect young silkworms, and no harmful fertiliser, pesticides or chemicals are used in the production.
+These are essential species, like bees, in preserving the planet's biodiversity.
+To protect these silkworms, the silk farmers patrol the farm area to warn off predators like snakes and spiders, and mosquito nets protect young silkworms.
+No harmful fertiliser, pesticides or chemicals are used in the production.

-Conventional silk uses domestic mulberry silkworms that are fed with crops packed with pesticides and fertilisers before the cocoons are cruelly boiled with the silkworm chrysalis still inside.
+Conventional silk uses domestic mulberry silkworms fed with crops packed with pesticides and fertilisers before the cocoons are cruelly boiled with the silkworm chrysalis still inside.
 The fibres are then extracted and refined by their strength, spun, washed with highly toxic chemicals, and then weaved into textiles.

-While the silk's organic nature makes it fully biodegradable, Organic Peace Silk is the alternative for people who care about the lives of animals and the environment, and for the people who appreciate the queen of luxurious silk fibers feminine grace and beauty.
+To conclude, Organic Peace Silk is not vegan but is cruelty-free, and vegan-friendly.
+Organic Peace Silk is the alternative for people who care about the lives of animals and the environment and for the people who appreciate the queen of luxurious silk fibres feminine grace and beauty.

 Check out the Organic Peace Silk Collection here.
 If you have any questions or comments, please drop us a message at email@example.com